 To arrange a Skype or Video Call please contact Jane Walker on 01623 727900

-Mike Bennett, Regional Executive Director North West and Midlands region, is a registered nurse with over 30 years of experience in specialist mental health care with a passion for making a difference to people’s lives.
+Mike Bennett, Operations Director, North and Regional Executive Director North West and Midlands region, is a registered nurse with over 30 years of experience in specialist mental health care with a passion for making a difference to people’s lives.

 Dr Caroline Jacob, MRCHB MRCPsych MSC, has been with Partnerships in Care as Consultant Psychiatrist since August 2012 and was appointed Regional Clinical Director in June 2013.
 She trained in forensic psychiatry and psychotherapy.
 Her writings on personality disorder have been published widely and she is the author of the Quality Network Standards for Forensic Psychotherapy in Medium Secure Settings.
 In her role as clinical director she manages the medical teams throughout PiC Midlands.